-Associate Professor - Hurley Professor of Marketing
+Professor - Marvin Hurley Professor of Marketing

-Rex Yuxing Du is the Marvin Hurley Associate Professor of Marketing at the Bauer College of Business, University of Houston.
+Rex Yuxing Du is the Marvin Hurley Professor of Marketing at the Bauer College of Business, University of Houston.
 He received his Ph.D. in Marketing from the Fuqua School of Business, Duke University.
 Rex has published in various leading marketing journals, including Journal of Marketing Research, Journal of Marketing, Marketing Science, Management Science, Journal of Consumer Research, International Journal of Research in Marketing, and Quantitative Marketing and Economics.
 Rex was the winner of the Alden G. Clayton Award for the Marketing Science Institute Dissertation Competition in 2003.
 In 2005, he won the Best Paper Award at the Marketing EDGE.
 In 2007, he was a finalist for the Marketing Science Institute/H. Paul Root Award for significant contribution to the advancement of the practice of marketing.
 In 2009, he received the prestigious nomination as a Marketing Science Institute Young Scholar.
 In 2011 and 2014, he won the Best Paper Award at the American Marketing Association's Advanced Research Technique Forum.
-Rex's current research interests lie in online consumer interest tracking, brand health tracking, market response modeling, interactive marketing, customer relationship management and database marketing, new product diffusion and sales forecasting.
-Rex teaches marketing research, customer analytics and database marketing.
+Rex's current research interests lie in online consumer interest tracking, brand health tracking, market response modeling, interactive marketing, customer relationship management, new product diffusion and sales forecasting.
+Rex teaches marketing research, customer relationship management and database marketing.

 - Market Response Modeling